 - A.1.
+General.
 This code applies to electronic devices or systems for measuring the composition or quality constituents of live animals, livestock and poultry carcasses, and individual cuts of meat or a combination thereof for the purpose of determining value. - A.2.
-See also Sec.
-1.10; General Code requirements. - A.3.
+Additional Code Requirements.
+In addition to the requirements of this code, Electronic Livestock, Meat, and Poultry Evaluation Systems shall meet the requirements of Section 1.10.
+General Code. - A.3.
+Exceptions.
 This code does not apply to scales used to weigh live animals, livestock and poultry carcasses, and individual cuts of meat unless the scales are part of an integrated system designed to measure composition or quality constituents.
-Scales used in integrated systems must also meet NIST Handbook 44 Section 2.20.
+Scales used in integrated systems must also meet NIST Handbook 44, Section 2.20.
 Scale requirements.

 S.1.
-Design and Manufacture. - All design and manufacturing specifications shall comply with American Society for Testing Materials (ASTM) International Standard F 2342 Standard Specification for Design and Construction of Composition or Quality Constituent Measuring Devices or Systems.
+Design and Manufacture. - All design and manufacturing specifications shall comply with American Society for Testing Materials (ASTM) International Standard F2342 Standard Specification for Design and Construction of Composition or Quality Constituent Measuring Devices or Systems.

 - N.1.
 Method of Test.
-Performance tests shall be conducted in accordance with ASTM Standard F 2343 Test Method for Livestock, Meat, and Poultry Evaluation Devices. - N.2.
+Performance tests shall be conducted in accordance with ASTM Standard F2343 Test Method for Livestock, Meat, and Poultry Evaluation Devices. - N.2.
 Testing Standards.
-ASTM Standard F 2343 requires device or system users to maintain accurate reference standards that meet the tolerance expressed in NIST Handbook 44 Fundamental Considerations, Paragraph 3.2. (i.e., one-third of the smallest tolerance applied.) - N.3.
+ASTM Standard F2343 requires device or system users to maintain accurate reference standards that meet the tolerance expressed in NIST Handbook 44 Fundamental Considerations, paragraph 3.2.
+Tolerances for Standards (i.e., one-third of the smallest tolerance applied). - N.3.
 Verification.
-Device or system users are required to verify and document the accuracy of a device or system on each production day as specified by ASTM Standard F 2341 Standard Practice of User Requirements for Livestock, Meat, and Poultry Evaluation Devices or Systems. - N.3.1.
+Device or system users are required to verify and document the accuracy of a device or system on each production day as specified by ASTM Standard F2341 Standard Practice of User Requirements for Livestock, Meat, and Poultry Evaluation Devices or Systems. - N.3.1.
 Official Tests.
 Officials are encouraged to periodically witness the required "in house" verification of accuracy.
 Officials may also conduct official tests using the on-site testing standards or other appropriate standards belonging to the jurisdiction with statutory authority over the device or system.

 T.1.
 Tolerances on Individual Measurements. - Maintenance and acceptance tolerances on an individual measurement shall be as shown in Table T.1.
+Tolerances.

 Table T.1.
-Tolerances Individual linear measurement of a single constituent ∀ 1 mm (0.039 in) Measurement of area $\forall 1.6 \text{ cm}^2 (0.25 \text{ in}^2)$ For measurements of other constituents As specified in ASTM Standard F 2343
+Tolerances Individual linear measurement of a single constituent ± 1 mm (0.039 in) Measurement of area $\pm 1.6 \text{ cm}^2 (0.25 \text{ in}^2)$ For measurements of other constituents As specified in ASTM Standard F2343